The 2020 - Beginners' Course is now fully booked

 Malcolm Wilkie (training officer)

-The Beginners’ Course will be structured into two sections
+The Beginners’ Course will be structured as follows:

 A short film about the life cycle of the honeybee.

 - Saturday 4th of April 1:00pm to 3:30pm